 - your medicines aren’t working as well

 - side effects of your asthma medicines seem worse

 - new things trigger your asthma

 If you spot any of these changes, it’s a good idea to keep a symptom diary so that you can take it to an appointment with your GP or asthma nurse and show them exactly what’s changed.

-They can talk to you about ways to avoid your individual triggers, and look at any lifestyle factors that could be affecting your asthma – it may be that you need to make some small changes to stay well with your asthma as you get older.
+They can talk to you about ways to avoid your individual triggers, and look at any lifestyle factors that could be affecting your asthma.
+It may be that you now need to make some small changes to stay well with your asthma.
 Your GP or asthma nurse may also change your medicines or doses.